Spread the love

 Cleethorpes is one of the oldest and most historic of Lincolnshire’s coastal towns.
 It was first settled by the Romans in the 1st century AD, and by the Middle Ages it had become a thriving fishing village.
 During the 19th century, Cleethorpes underwent a period of rapid growth, as it became an important port for coal and iron ore.
 Throughout the 20th century, Cleethorpes established itself as a popular holiday destination, and today it is a vibrant and bustling seaside town.

-See also Exploring the Coastal Towns of the Western Cape
+See also Exploring Coastal Towns BC: A Visitor's Guide

 Grimsby